everactive/dataservices-sample-client/README.md

 # Everactive Data Services Example

-This repository contains a multi-container docker-compose environment to receive, store, and review Eversensor time series readings.
+This repository contains a multi-container docker-compose environment to receive, store and review Eversensor time series readings.
+It is intended to provide a quick way to begin consuming Eversensor readings and is not a production ready sample.

 The environment has three main componets:

 The environment has three main componets: